 The last area that captured the attention of the reviewers was the Committee’s work to develop a clear picture of what the alternatives to our current policy could be.
-(Reviewers B, C, D, F,K) As noted above, the failure to develop and use something other than prison and jail as a response to convicted offenders shows up in the report as part of the reason why we might still have very large prison populations.
+(Reviewers B,pp.2-3) Reviewer C, p.1; Reviewer D, p.1, Reviewer F, p.
+1; Reviewer H. p.2) and K) As noted above, the failure to develop and use something other than prison and jail as a response to convicted offenders shows up in the report as part of the reason why we might still have very large prison populations.
 But this area also shows up as an important part of the Committee’s charge, and one of the most important sources of guidance in helping the country find a better response to convicted offenders and crime.
 All of the reviewers above thought that the report provided too little to provide much guidance going forward, and wished that more on this important subject could be added.

 Argument and Evidence for Value of reducing very long prison sentences (Reviewer H

-Exploration of Alternatives to Imprisonment once Convicted (Reviewer B,
+Exploration of Alternatives to Imprisonment once Convicted (Reviewer B,C

 Exploration of Alternative Crime Control strategies (Reviewer D